dasuttles/spec-kit-codex/README.md

     └── tasks-template.md
 ```

+Note: If you’re using Codex, your scripts directory will also include `scripts/update-codex-md.sh`.

 ### **STEP 2:** Functional specification clarification

 With the baseline specification created, you can go ahead and clarify any of the requirements that were not captured properly within the first shot attempt.
 For example, you could use a prompt like this within the same Claude Code session: